padogrid/catalog-bundles/all-catalog.md

 # :books: Combined Bundle Catalog - Use Cases :books:

-This catalog combines all the online bundles.
+This catalog combines all the online PadoGrid bundles.

 The online bundles can be installed by executing the `install_bundle` commands as shown below.
 To view use case details for each bundle, click on their image.